Hurricane Willa: Aftermath

 During the first week after the storm, at least 180,000 people had no outside communication or food as a result of the flood of the San Pedro and Acaponeta rivers.
 Some people had to rid their entire house of river mud without assistance.
 Those affected by Willa in Nayarit said they felt "abandoned by the authorities" after only receiving help from disaster organizations for the month and a half following the storm.
 Schools in Tuxpan did not have classes during that time as the facilities were unusable.
 The town of Los Sandovales in Acaponeta was destroyed, resulting in many of the families there becoming homeless.
 In the weeks after Willa, the state government of Nayarit announced that it was unable to provide funds towards reconstruction as a result of the state's bankruptcy.
-In 2019, the Mexican Government announced that it would provide MX$250 million (US$10.4 million) for the reconstruction of Nayarit municipalities, which was slated to begin in February.
-Approximately MX$23.19 million (US$961,000) in federal relief funds were distributed to the municipalities of Tuxpan, Rosamorada, Tecuala, Acaponeta, and Huajicori; 533 families in these municipalities were awarded MX$30,000 (US$1,250) to cover damage to their homes.
-Two federal officials gave another 30 families MX$120,000 (US$5,000) after their homes were completely destroyed.
-The Mexican Government also allocated MX$2 billion (US$83.6 million) for the reconstruction of public infrastructure, such as highways, bridges, schools, and hospitals.
-The cost to repair public infrastructure in Nayarit was evaluated at approximately MX$2.2 billion (US$92 million); it also was estimated that MX$39 million (US$1.6 million) was required to cover the costs of mud removal from main roads in the state.
-Coppel, a nationwide department store, was given MX$66 million (US$2.8 million) by the Mexican Government; this allowed Coppel to provide 4,400 families with MX$15,000 (US$625) vouchers for furniture and appliances.
+In 2019, the Mexican Government announced that it would provide Mex$250 million (US$10.4 million) for the reconstruction of Nayarit municipalities, which was slated to begin in February.
+Approximately Mex$23.19 million (US$961,000) in federal relief funds were distributed to the municipalities of Tuxpan, Rosamorada, Tecuala, Acaponeta, and Huajicori; 533 families in these municipalities were awarded Mex$30,000 (US$1,250) to cover damage to their homes.
+Two federal officials gave another 30 families Mex$120,000 (US$5,000) after their homes were completely destroyed.
+The federal government also allocated Mex$2 billion (US$83.6 million) for the reconstruction of public infrastructure, such as highways, bridges, schools, and hospitals.
+The cost to repair public infrastructure in Nayarit was evaluated at approximately Mex$2.2 billion (US$92 million); it also was estimated that Mex$39 million (US$1.6 million) was required to cover the costs of mud removal from main roads in the state.
+Coppel, a nationwide department store, was given Mex$66 million (US$2.8 million) by the federal government; this allowed Coppel to provide 4,400 families with Mex$15,000 (US$625) vouchers for furniture and appliances.
 In Sinaloa, people used their own funds to rebuild their homes due to lack of resources from Fonden.
-The state delivered MX$2 million (US$101,000) worth of rotten mattresses to victims and allowed them access to pantries in exchange for support letters.
-Support ranging between MX$1,800–10,000 (US$90–$500) was provided to small businesses.
+The state delivered Mex$2 million (US$101,000) worth of rotten mattresses to victims and allowed them access to pantries in exchange for support letters.
+Support ranging between Mex$1,800–10,000 (US$90–$500) was provided to small businesses.
 A Sinaloan state official said that it could take three years for Fonden to allocate funds for repairs.
-Fonden had authorized a total of MX$84.7 million (US$4.3 million) to cover damage resulting from Willa; however, no repair work had commenced in the months after the storm and the whereabouts of the funds were unknown.
-A few days after President López Obrador's tour of Sinaloa, including the city of Mazatlan, Fonden allotted MX$510 million (US$23.9 million) for damage in Escuinapa and El Rosario.
+Fonden had authorized a total of Mex$84.7 million (US$4.3 million) to cover damage resulting from Willa; however, no repair work had commenced in the months after the storm and the whereabouts of the funds were unknown.
+A few days after President López Obrador's tour of Sinaloa, including the city of Mazatlán, Fonden allotted Mex$510 million (US$23.9 million) for damage in Escuinapa and El Rosario.